National-institute-Morocco-NIIAT/https-moucharaka-mouwatina.ma-/docs/en/installation/local_installation.md

 bin/rails s
 ```

 Congratulations!
-Your local Consul Democracy application will be running now at `http://localhost:3000`.
+Your local Moucharaka Mouwatina application will be running now at `http://localhost:3000`.

 In case you want to access the local application as admin, a default user verified and with admin permissions was created by the seed files with **username** `admin@consul.dev` and **password** `12345678`.